adrianlebaron/knowledge-base-whistle-drywall-app/docs/index.md

 Welcome to Whistle Drywall App Knowledge Base

-**Whistle Drywall Knowledge Center** is your go-to resource for mastering every aspect of the Whistle Drywall App.
+**Whistle Drywall App Knowledge Base** is your go-to resource for mastering every aspect of the Whistle Drywall App.
 Whether you're a user looking to streamline your workflow or a support agent assisting customers, this hub provides step-by-step guides, troubleshooting tips, and in-depth tutorials to help you navigate the platform with ease.
 From setting up your account to managing projects and optimizing features, you'll find everything you need to get the most out of Whistle Drywall—all in one place.

 Getting started is simple: